 “In the day when I cried out, You answered me And made me bold with strength in my soul.
 All the kings of the earth shall praise You, O Lord When they hear the words of Your mouth.
 Yes, they shall sing of the ways of the Lord, For great is the glory of the Lord.
 Though the Lord is on high, Yet He regards the lowly; But the proud He knows from afar.
 Though I walk in the midst of trouble, You will revive me; You will stretch out Your hand Against the wrath of my enemies, And Your right hand will save me.
 The Lord will perfect that which concerns me; Your mercy, O Lord, endures forever;

 We have much to learn from this passage.
-This is a dark day and there are times that we face similar days.
+The writer above shares the dark days and there are times that we face similar days.
 Look at these words…“In the day when I cried out, You answered me, and made me bold with strength in my soul.”

-So, you think well I know God did that for David.
-David is a good guy, right?
+So, you think well yes, God did that for David.
+But David is a good guy, right?

 Great news…He is waiting for your brokenhearted inquiry right now.

 He is more than prepared to turn your worst defeat into your most significant victory.

 Now, it’s your turn.
 In the comments below share how God has turned things around for you.